 Gary Crouch - Class of firstname.lastname@example.org

-Gary Crouch graduated with a degree in English Bible.
-He returned to school part-time to earn an accounting degree in 1982.
-After purchasing the tax business where he worked, he became a certified public accountant.
-Later, the business added partners and switched focus to technology services.
-Gary belongs to the AICPA, OSCPA, ITA, and TAHRA, and added the Certified Information Technology Professional designation.
-Gary met his wife, Cindy, working in the ORU bookstore; they married in 1982.
-They have a 22-year-old daughter, Christina, who graduated from ORU in May 2014 (business administration degree).
-Gary is the treasurer and a board member of SpiritLife Church (Evangelistic Temple), and on the Finance Committee of the IPHC denomination.
-He currently serves as president of the ORU Golden Eagle Club and volunteers with the SBA's growth programs for local small business.
+Gary Crouch graduated with a degree in English Bible in 1978 and an accounting degree in 1982.
+As a CPA he purchased a tax preparation business in Tulsa.
+After 20 years he added partners and switched focus to business technology services.
+Gary belongs to the AICPA, OSCPA, ITA, and TAHRA, and has earned the CITP designation.
+Gary met his wife, Cindy Johnson, working in the ORU bookstore; they married in 1982.
+Their daughter, Christina, graduated from ORU in 2014 (B.S., Business Administration) and she now works as social media marketer for Gary’s business.
+Gary has been active in social and faith-based nonprofit boards.
+He is the treasurer and a board member of SpiritLife Church (Evangelistic Temple) and vice chair on the Finance Committee of the IPHC denomination.
+He also serves on the AICPA CITP Credentials Committee.
+He currently serves as president of the ORU Golden Eagle Club.

 Segment II (1980-1989)